oncleben31/vigilancemeteo/README.md

 ### Public Methods from ZoneAlerte class:

 -   miseAJourEtat(): update alerts list by feching latest info from MétéoFrance forcast.
+-   messageDeSynthese(format): return a string with textual synthesis of the active alerts in department.
+According to value of `format` parameter, the string return change: `'text'` (default) or `'html'`

 ### Public attributes from ZoneAlerte class

 -   syntheseCouleur: return the overall criticity color for the department
 -   urlPourEnSavoirPlus: return the URL to access more information about department weather alerts from the MétéoFrance website.
--   messageDeSynthese: return a string with textual synthesis of the active alerts in department.
 -   dateMiseAJour: return latest bulletin update date & time
 -   departement: Get or set the departement number corresponding to the area watched.